-The objective of this article is to give you an overview of the relatively new field of behavioral finance in respect to standard finance and how you can use this knowledge to make better financial decisions.
+The objective of this article is to give you an overview of the relatively new field of behavioral finance with respect to standard finance and how you can use this knowledge to make better financial decisions.
 The ideas contained in this article are developed from the research paper, drew by Victor Ricciardi and Helen K. Simon, “what is behavioral finance?”

 The Flaws of Standard Finance and the Rise of The “Behavioral Crew”